Learn a wide array of French expressions, words, and phrases with Rosetta Stone’s range of award-winning app.

 Je t’aime / I love you\

 Rosetta Stone has unparalleled experience in developing language learning programs that build skills, and confidence in speaking and understanding French.
 Whether you’re a beginning French language learner, or an intermediate speaker looking to refresh and enhance your French fluency, we’re here to help.
-Rosetta Stone’s Dynamic Immersion® methodology focuses on contextualized learning that leads to conversational confidence.
+Rosetta Stone’s Dynamic Immersion® methodology focuses on contextualised learning that leads to conversational confidence.
 With our award-winning mobile app, available for both smartphones and tablets, you can track your progress across devices and browsers.
 This access, coupled with our impactful and digestible lessons we’ll get you started on your journey of learning French anytime and anywhere.

 Try Our Award-Winning App